-The latest research from the National Institute of Biological Standards and Control (NIBSC) confirms that the testing of wastewater is an effective tool for monitoring coronavirus variants.
+The latest research from the National Institute of Biological Standards and Control (NIBSC) confirms the increasing frequency of coronavirus Delta sub-variant AY.4.2 found in wastewater samples.

-Scientists at the Institute have been analysing samples from a London sewage plant since the onset of the pandemic and have previously shown that there is a good correlation between the levels of coronavirus detected in wastewater and the number of cases in the area.
+Scientists at the institute have been analysing samples from a London sewage plant since the onset of the pandemic and have previously shown that environmental surveillance can be used to measure levels of virus transmission and proactively identify new variants of concern.

 Dr Javier Martin, who led the study, comments: